 The “Red Tent” is many things to many people.
 It is a womb-like red fabric space, it is a place where women gather, it is an icon, and it is a state of mind—all concepts inspired by Diamant's book.
 Some women create red fabric spaces specifically to honor their menstruation.
 Others create spaces where they can take care of themselves, promote women’s conversations, and/or hold workshops and other events for women.

-The “Red Tent Temple” is both a place and a grassroots movement founded by ALisa Starkweather to further expand the notion that a Red Tent Temple can be a place where women gather to honor all stages of womanhood.
+There were several women's groups worldwide that started hosting Red Tents in their communties as early as 1997, but most accounts that I have found date to around 2002, after Diamant's book become popular.
+There is no official founder of the Red Tent Movement.
+The “Red Tent Temple” is both a place and a grassroots movement founded by ALisa Starkweather in November 2006 and officially launched in April 2007.
+ALisa wanted the Red Tent Temple to be a place where women gather to honor all stages of womanhood.
 These spaces are technically Red Tent Temples, but they share many similar functions with other Red Tents.
 Many participants use the terms Red Tent and Red Tent Temple interchangeably.
 DeAnna L'am is another contributor to the Red Tent movement.
 She founded "Red Tents in Every Neighborhood."
+The first public Red Tent hosted by DeAnna L'am was in 2008.
+Although she hosted several private Red Tents at her home since April 2007.

 For many women the Red Tent is a sacred space, but it does not proclaim any one spiritual or religious practice.
 It is important to note, however, Starkweather’s Red Tent Temple Movement was established within the Women’s Spirituality movement, so many women who have created Red Tent Temples in their communities have incorporated elements of their goddess or pagan spiritual practices.
 A sacred space can be defined as a natural or human-made environment where religious or spiritual experiences take place and where rituals are performed.
 They are also places where one can go to meditate or pray and they may be considered personally special or profound.
 Susan Hale (Sacred Space, Sacred Sound, 2007) said, “a sacred space is temenos, a Greek word meaning an enclosure that makes it possible to enter into a relationship with a greater reality.
 Entering into sacred space, one crosses a threshold and moves from chronos, human time and space, into kairos, eternal time.”
 Through my own observations of Red Tents, it is apparent to me that when women enter, they enter sacred space.